 Use a mat when framing photos

 Ever have a framed photo stick to the glass?
-This a very common occurrence, and it happens when humidity gets into the frame.
+This a very common occurrence, and it happens when the humidity gets into the frame.
 Unfortunately, it’s not always fixable (though a photo conservationist might be able to help).
 When you frame photos, use an archival quality photo-safe mat, which will add space between the glass and the photo.